 A proposal must define the duration of the engagement and the conditions under which it can be terminated.

-• Term of Engagement – Proposals should state the expected duration of the services to be provided and outline any renewal processes if applicable.
+- Term of Engagement – Proposals for accountants should state the expected duration of the services to be provided and outline any renewal processes if applicable.

-• Termination Conditions – Proposals should clearly define the grounds for termination, whether by mutual agreement, for cause, or due to non-performance by either party.
+- Termination Conditions – Proposals for accountants should clearly define the grounds for termination, whether by mutual agreement, for cause, or due to non-performance by either party.

 10. Ethical Considerations